muratkeremozcan/draft-bootcamp/lessons/lesson01.md

 ## Overview

+TODO: find and add the Extend logo to `public/extend-logo.png`.
+Update the screenshots.

 In this assignment, we will be re-writing a portion of the work that we did in assignment 0 into React; we will be moving the entirety of what lives in the single HTML file into their own respective files, and will be writing our first